'Frustrated and scared': Guards, inmates criticize Wisconsin's largest prison for COVID-19 response

 So far, the eight inmates who contracted COVID-19 are all from the same housing unit, called “W Building,” the two guards, Brosz and Schmidlkofer said.
 DOC would not verify that information, citing inmate privacy.

-No staff at Oshkosh have self-reported testing positive for COVID-19.
+Until Friday when DOC confirmed one employee tested positive, no staff at Oshkosh had self-reported testing positive for COVID-19.
 DOC has said it doesn’t know how the virus got into the facility.

 DOC spokeswoman Anna Neal said the prisoners who tested positive are isolated and being cared for by medical staff.
 Inmates who were exposed to the virus are being quarantined in a separate area of the facility, she said.